Restrictions on Visiting/Escorting Patients, effective Tuesday, March 24

-- Pediatrics (One parent/guardian at a time allowed in all areas)
+- Pediatrics (one parent/guardian at a time allowed in all areas)

-- Obstetrics: (One spouse/birthing partner allowed in labor and delivery area)
+- Obstetrics (one spouse/birthing partner allowed in labor and delivery area)

-- Day surgery: often called outpatient or ambulatory surgery (one person involved in care)
+- Day Surgery – often called outpatient or ambulatory surgery (one person involved in care)

-- Patient discharges: One person allowed for the purpose of picking up a patient for discharge.
+One person allowed for the purpose of picking up a patient for discharge.

 One person allowed as an escort, only if the patient requires their help with mobility, support or communication with care team, such necessity to be determined by triage or care providers.
 Escorts will be encouraged to drop-off patients when possible.

 These restrictions are for the protection of patients, employees, visitors, and the public, and consistent with guidance from governmental authorities, and are adopted for the purpose of reducing the potential for propagation of the COVID-19 virus.
-These restrictions are imposed by order of WMH’s President and Chief Medical Officer.
+These restrictions are imposed by order of Memorial’s President and Chief Medical Officer.